NATIONAL SCHOLARSHIPS & FELLOWSHIPS

-Schwarzman Scholars study to earn a Master of Global Affairs degree at Tsinghua University in Beijing, China.
+Schwarzman Scholars study to earn a Master of Global Affairs degree at the National Tsinghua University in Beijing, China.
 This is a one-year, fully-funded program.

 Born from an idea of President Harry S. Truman and created by Congress in 1975, the Harry S. Truman Scholarship Foundation provides support for graduate studies to young people with the desire to pursue a career in public service.